Let’s take a quick look at the most exciting thing to come to front end web layout in a long time. That is the technology called CSS Grid.

 CSS Grid Terminology:

 Grid container: Element containing a grid, defined by setting “display: grid;”.
 The first step to setting up your grid is to define your grid container.
-A grid container, houses and establishes and your grid.
-The container sets the grid formatting context and manages how its direct child elements are spaced, sized and aligned.
+A grid container, houses and establishes your grid.
+The container sets the grid formatting context and manages how its direct child elements are spaced, sized, and aligned.

 Grid item: Element that is a direct descendant of the grid container.
 Any element inside a grid container is considered a grid item.